rht-labs/tech-exercise/docs/1-the-manual-menace/README.md

 ## 🔮 Learning Outcomes

 * Understand the benefits gained from GitOps approach
-* Deploy helm charts manually
+* Deploy Helm charts manually
 * Drive tool installations through GitOps

 ## 🔨 Tools used in this exercise